 Hall of Honor

 The Arlington County Police Department (ACPD) has lost seven of its heroic police officers while in the line of duty.

 Special Police Officer Louis Shaw

-While transporting a prisoner on December 6, 1935, Special Police Officer Louis Shaw died when a gasoline tanker struck his patrol car on Jefferson Davis Highway.
+While transporting a prisoner on December 6, 1935, Special Police Officer Louis Shaw died when a gasoline tanker struck his patrol car on what was then Jefferson Davis Highway.
 Officer Shaw was pinned inside his vehicle when it burst into flames.
 Since his death preceded the 1940 creation of the ACPD, his line-of-duty death was never formally recognized.
 At the time he was killed, he was serving as a frontline police officer under the Arlington County Circuit Court.
 Many of these court-appointed officers became the founding members of the ACPD.

 Nearly 70 years later, Officer Shaw’s name was added to the National Law Enforcement Officers Memorial in Washington, D.C., and The Arlington County Board passed a resolution on April 19, 2005, recognizing Officer Shaw’s sacrifice.